workinghard/DigiMe/README.md

 I also thought about make some things configurable (like time format or temperature unit).
 But currently i don't like how it is implemented in pebble.
 You need to host an external website for this.
 I would need to create a dependency what i currently don't want.
 Perhaps later ...
 If you would like to have something different, feel free to post an feature request or just clone this project ...

+This watchface is also designed to be responsive and drain not too much battery.
+Even with so many features my battery lasts for 5 days.
+As usual, it's highly usage dependant.